 Chinese Five Spice Recipes

-Now that you’re ready to jump straight in and up your autumn baking game with this fragrant and distinctive blend, check out this Five Spice Powder recipe.
+Now that you’re ready to jump straight in and up your autumn culinary game with this fragrant and distinctive blend, check out this Five Spice Powder recipe.
 Then try it in one of these dishes:

 Chinese five spice powder makes for an addictive snack when you use it to coat roasted nuts.
 We add some powdered sugar, salt, and pepper for extra dimension.
 Get our Five Spice Glazed Nuts recipe.